ergebnis/php-package-template/.github/CONTRIBUTING.md

 ## Mutation Tests

-We are using [`infection/infection`](https://github.com/infection/infection) to ensure a minimum quality of the tests.
+We use [`infection/infection`](https://github.com/infection/infection) to ensure a minimum quality of the tests.

 Enable `Xdebug` and run